Click Here for the Rules

 Your entry can be either an edited 10-20 minute compilation of clips from a minimum of six different productions OR links to a minimum of six individual programs representing your best of the best.
 The latter option might be ideal for smaller access centers that don’t have the time or staff to put a compilation together.
 But keep in mind that all entries will be judged together in their respective budget categories, whether those entries are compilations OR clips.
 Programming examples should include shows created by media center staff, community producers or non-profit organizations with editorial control, by students, school employees and/or education access staff, or by government employees or government access staff.

 This category is available to Access Centers only, based on budget categories.
-Note that the budget categories have changed this year:
+Individual and series programs should be entered in the respective standard categories.
+The budget categories are as follows:

 - Under $200K